-Between 2nd February 2018 and 27th April 2018 I worked within a group to compete in the University of Brighton's Robot Wars assignment, as part of XE220 - Engineering Design, Innovation and Management.
+Between 2nd February 2018 and 27th April 2018 I worked in a group to compete in the University of Brighton's Robot Wars assignment, as part of XE220 - Engineering Design, Innovation and Management.

-This page details the process of researching, designing and building a featherweight fighting robot, that meets the build rules of the FRA (Fighting Robots Association) and the specification set by the university.
-As the only electrical student within the group, this page will focus more on the electrical aspects of the robot.
+This page details the process of researching, designing and building a featherweight fighting robot, that met the build rules of the FRA (Fighting Robots Association) and the specification set by the university.
+As the only electrical student in the group, this page focuses more on the electrical aspects of the robot.
 In the battle on the 25th April 2018, our robot won against group 19, and placed 3rd in the winners' melee, both times driven my myself.
-I'll explain why we didn't win in the melee further down the page.
+I'll explain why we didn't win in the melee later on.

 To ensure all robots competing in the University fight had a minimum amount of safety features and were within the same general specification, the groups were advised to look over the Fighting Robot Association’s latest build rules and regulations document.
 Key points that were picked up on within the FRA rules and regulations were:

-These are just some of the rules that stood out; other rules apply that the robot will naturally conform to, for example, weapon RPM and battery voltages.
+These are just some of the rules that stood out; other rules applied that the robot naturally conformed to, for example, weapon RPM and battery voltages.
 Despite being told that we need to adhere to the FRA rules, it turns out that many groups did not implement many of the required safety features.

 The FRA rules can be found here.

-On top of all of the reiteration of the adherence of the FRA Build Rules, it is required that the robot is able to fit into a University of Brighton locker.
+On top of all of the reiteration of the adherence of the FRA Build Rules, it was required that the robot was able to fit into a University of Brighton locker.